timholy/AdvancedScientificComputing/homeworks/docs_ci_semver.md

 A typical workflow goes like this:

 1. `Pkg.add` the packages to the environment and get things working.
 Use this for both true dependencies and test-dependencies; both will be added to the `[deps]` section, but we'll fix that later.
 2. Check `Pkg.status` to determine what versions you are using and then manually add those to the `[compat]` section.
-You should add `[compat]` for all true dependencies, and optionally for test-dependencies, but be aware that adding test-dependency compatibility constraints applies to all users and not just during your testing. *Bounds on all true dependencies are required to register a package with Julia's general registry.*
+You should add `[compat]` for all true dependencies, and optionally for test-dependencies, but be aware that adding test-dependency compatibility constraints applies to all users and not just during your testing.
+(Adding test dependencies to `[compat]` prioritizes test reliability; not adding them prioritizes installation flexibility for users who may not need to run your tests.
+I am not aware of any clear guidance as to which is better, so this may be mostly a matter of personal preference.) *Bounds on all true dependencies are required to register a package with Julia's general registry.*

    You may not need to be specific about minor and/or patch versions, i.e., if you happen to be using `SomePkg v1.2.4`, then it's quite possible that all `v1.x.x` or `v1.2.x` versions would suffice.
 3. For any test-dependencies, move the entry from `[deps]` to `[extras]` and [list them in the `Test` `[targets]`](https://pkgdocs.julialang.org/v1/creating-packages/#Test-specific-dependencies-in-Julia-1.0-and-1.1).
 Moving things from `[deps]` reduces the number of packages that Pkg will install when users `add` your package (the extras are added only upon running the tests).